- About Us

 - Working Here

 At our Academy, we are passionate about fostering creativity.
-We want our pupils to ask questions and make links, so we have chosen to teach the broader curriculum areas through the topic structure provided by the International Primary Curriculum (IPC).
+We want our pupils to ask questions and make links, so we have chosen to teach the broader curriculum areas through a topic structure.
+The curriculum units have been written by leaders and teachers within the Mossbourne Federation, because we believe that in order to best serve our children and our community, our curriculum needs to reflect and represent all within it, as well as the context of the surrounding environment.

 Each unit starts with an exciting ‘entry point’ designed to enthuse and engage pupils with the new topic.
 They share what they already know and what they want to find out through a ‘knowledge harvest’.
 At the end of topics, pupils reflect on what they have learned, how they have improved and what they still want to work on through an ‘exit point’.